jrisi256/obsidian/joe_shack_home/Chinese/Tones.md

 ## Rules for bù

-* When you use bù before another word that's a 4th tone or neutral tone, you pronounce bù as a 2nd tone.
+When you use bù before another word that's a 4th tone or neutral tone, you pronounce bù as a 2nd tone.
 See also [[Rules for negation]].

+## Rules for yī

+* When you use yī before another word that's a 4th tone or neutral tone, you pronounce it using the second tone like yí.
+* When you use yī before another word that's a 1st, 2nd, or 3rd tone, you pronounce it using the fourth tone like yì.